apache/infrastructure-website/content/pages/svn-to-git-migration.md

 Title: SVN to Git migration

 If your project has an existing SVN mirror on Github, and it is up to date, you can request that Infra make the mirror primary/canonical.
-Open an Infra Jira ticket include a link to project consensus from your mailing list.
+Open an Infra Jira ticket and include a link to project consensus from your mailing list.
 Infra will mark your SVN repo as read-only and convert the Github mirror to a writable repository.

 If your project has an existing SVN mirror on Github and it is NOT up to date, please open an Infra Jira ticket to discuss your options.